Complexity and Near Extremal Charged Black Branes: Complexity of charged black branes: a brief review

 \section{Complexity of charged black branes: a brief review}

-In this section in order to fix our notation we will review holographic complexity for charged black branes using ``complexity equals to action'' (CA) proposal.
+In this section in order to fix our notation we will review holographic complexity for charged black branes using CA proposal.
 Actually the full time dependence of the complexity growth for charged black holes has been first studied in \cite{Carmi:2017jqz}.
-Of course the aim of this section is while reviewing the CV proposal for charged black branes, presenting a closed inspiring form for the corresponding complexity.
+The aim of this section is, while reviewing the CA proposal for charged black branes, presenting a closed inspiring form for the corresponding holographic complexity.
 To do so, we will use an appropriate coordinate system that simplifies the computations rather significantly.
 Although the result is known the presentation is new and by itself is interesting.